 Let’s delve a little deeper into these common claims about GE foods:

 What about “big ag” Monsanto?
-I can’t defend some of the things Monsanto has done, but I can defend some of the outright rumors.
+I can’t defend some of the things Monsanto has done in the past, but I can defend some of the outright rumors.
 One common rumor is they sue farmers for trace amounts of their patented seeds.
 Nope, nada.
 They have never sued a farmer for trace amounts of their patented seeds.
 There are other myths, so I recommend checking out Myths about Monsanto to learn more.

 Genetically engineering is just unnatural.
 Genetically modifications do happen in nature and also through conventional methods of plant breeding.
-The strawberry never existed in nature and was the direct result of human crossing.
+The strawberry never existed in nature as it is now and was the direct result of human crossing.